Galya777/Galya777/README.md

 **[WormPropagationVisualizationProject](https://github.com/Galya777/WormPropagationVisualizationProject)**
  – Python visualization of worm propagation dynamics.

+*In my profile you can also find my data analysys solutions and results from different Kaggle competitions.

 🌱 I’m currently learning Go, Swift, and Python
 🤝 I’m open to collaboration on backend, security, automation, and systems-oriented projects